isabella232/primetime.en/help/programming/tvsdk-1.4-for-ios/c-psdk-ios-1.4-titlepage/c-psdk-ios-1.4-closed-captioning-and-subtitles-ios/t-psdk-ios-1.4-subtitles-exposing-ios.md

    }
    ```

-   For information about alternate audio tracks, see  alternate-audio .
+   For information about alternate audio tracks, see  [Alternate Audio](../../c-psdk-ios-1.4-titlepage/alternate-audio/c-psdk-ios-1.4-alternate-audio.md).